 Frozen spinach can be quickly thawed in the microwave and eaten or cooked immediately after.

-For consumers looking to eat spinach raw, we recommend thawing in the fridge, because thawing in the microwave can quickly melt the ice and leave the finished product a bit runny and watery.
+For consumers planning to eat spinach raw, we recommend thawing in the fridge, because thawing in the microwave can quickly melt the ice and cause the spinach to be runny and watery.

 For consumers looking to cook the spinach after thawing, using the microwave to thaw is the most convenient option.